 Step 1: Train Your Dog

 Sometimes, though, you can’t teach an old dog new tricks.
-In these cases, consider constructing a dog run or dog kennel in your yard to keep your dog contained.
+In these cases, consider building a dog run or building a dog kennel in your yard to keep your dog contained.

 Step 2: Soak It